Body and Religion

 © exc/nur design

-At the centre of the annual theme is the exhibition “Body.
+At the centre of the annual theme was the exhibition “Body.
 Cult.
-Religion: Perspectives from antiquity to the present”, which can be seen at the Archaeological Museum and the Bible Museum of the University of Münster from 25 October 2024 to 26 February 2025.
-It explores how religious practices and traditions shape and influence the human body.
+Religion: Perspectives from antiquity to the present”, which could be seen at the Archaeological Museum and the Bible Museum of the University of Münster from 25 October 2024 to 26 February 2025.
+It explored how religious practices and traditions shape and influence the human body.
 Read More

 Programme of events for the exhibition